MicrosoftDocs/Advertising/advertising/bingads-13/guides/currencies.md

 ## <a name="conversiongoalrevenue"></a>Conversion Goal Revenue Currencies

 The following currency codes are supported for conversion goals by setting the *CurrencyCode* element of the [ConversionGoalRevenue](../campaign-management-service/conversiongoalrevenue.md) object.

+> [!NOTE]
+> When UET events send revenue in a currency different from the account currency, the currency parameter should be explicitly passed in the UET event.
+If provided, Microsoft Advertising converts the value to the account currency using the applicable FX rate.
+If not, the value is treated as being in the account currency, which can lead to inflated or incorrect revenue reporting.

 |Currency Code|Currency Name|
 |-----|-----|